kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 ---------------------

 Class ``r_Sinterval`` represents a one-dimensional interval with lower and upper bound.
-Both bounds can either be fixed or variable (indi­cated by an asterisk '\*').
+Both bounds can either be fixed or variable (indicated by an asterisk '\*').
 Operations on intervals are defined following conventional interval arithmetics.
+Optionally each interval can have an axis axis name, e.g. ``"x"``.

 **Example**